 Before you consider co-signing you’ll need to consider all of these factors and communicate openly with the other party.
 If everyone’s on the same page there’s a better chance of avoiding both financial and personal problems.

-Before You Co-Sign a Credit Card or Loan
+Before You Co-Sign a Credit Card

 - Make sure you have access to monthly statements.

-These steps may seem intrusive, but they will protect both your credit score and your relationship with the borrower.
+These steps may seem intrusive, but they will protect both your credit score and your relationship with the cardholder.
 Borrowers who understand the commitment you’re making should understand why you need to be involved.
 If they don’t, consider that a warning sign.

 Alternatives to Co-Signing